One of the hardest things for students of Brazilian Portuguese is to learn how to pronounce ão.

 Although we pronounce it as one syllable, for the purpose of practising we need to look at the two different sounds that will merge into one.

 Say the English word sun out loud.
-Now try and isolate the sound of that and repeat it a few times.
+Now try and isolate the sound of that u and repeat it a few times.

 Say the word zoom out loud.
 Now try and isolate the sound oom and repeat it a few times.